RichardKnop/machinery/README.md

 $ go get github.com/RichardKnop/machinery
 ```

-Configuration
+Usage Example
 -------------

 In order to use Machinery, you will need to define some tasks.

-Look at examples in examples/tasks/tasks.go to see few examples.
+Look at samle tasks in examples/tasks/tasks.go to see few examples.

-Once you have defined your tasks, you will to create a new app, register your tasks against it and launch a new worker process:
+Once you have defined your tasks, you will to start a new worker process:

 ```
 $ go run examples/worker/worker.go